Redcon-1: Plot

 Stanton, Bernstein, Perez, Dr. Raynes and Alicia arrive at the pickup point, where Smith awaits.
 Smith reveals that he had to kill his son.
 Mad with grief, Smith blamed Raynes and reveals his plan to spread the virus further, dooming the rest of humanity.
 Smith shoots Raynes and gets back to the helicopter whilst a firefight ensues between his security detail and the survivors.
 It is revealed Bernstein secretly works for Smith, who holds his parents captive.
 A horde approach, prompting the survivors to flee.
 An injured Perez remains behind but is overwhelmed and devoured.

 Stanton and Alicia are captured by the prison group, and it turns out that Alicia is the daughter of the leader of the rioters, Jimmy, who died after escaping earlier in the film.
 Stanton checks Alicia's bite wound and sees she had other bite marks that have healed.
 From the journal and the knowledge that her father Jimmy was partially immune, he deduces that Alicia is can be the cure against the virus.

 Stanton and Alicia escape finds a group of armed survivors near the border, with Bernstein among them.
-Meeting with the leader, Stanton reveals the military's plan to bomb the quarantine zone and replace it with a dictatorial government lead by Smith.
+Meeting with the leader, Stanton reveals the military's plan to bomb the quarantine zone and replace it with a dictatorial government led by Smith.
 The survivors agree to help him cross the border.

 At the border they fight a very large group of zombies and are joined by the prison gang who decided to aid them.
 Smith arrives and tells his men to kill everyone, but before the military can open fire, a fight ensues between him and a zombified Stanton, who manages to defeat the General.
 During the aftermath, Stanton is given a mercy killing by Bernstein, and Alicia is extracted from the quarantine zone, adopted by Bernstein when he returns from his mission.